jengelhart0/csci3081_flashphoto/README.md

     -isystem./ext/glui/include -isystem./ext/jpeg-9a -isystem./ext/libpng-1.6.16

-Note that the system flag suppresses all compiler warnings from any includes found in any of the specified directories.
+Note that the -isystem flag suppresses all compiler warnings from any includes found in any of the specified directories.
 This is OK, as these are external libraries which you will never modify.